meta-llama/llama-recipes/tools/benchmarks/meta_eval_reproduce/README.md

 **NOTE**: Since our prompts in the evals dataset has already included all the special tokens required by instruct model, such as `|start_header_id|>user<|end_header_id|>`, we will not use `--apply_chat_template` argument anymore.
 However, we need to use `add_bos_token=True` flag to add the BOS_token back during VLLM inference, as the BOS_token is removed by default in [this PR](https://github.com/EleutherAI/lm-evaluation-harness/pull/1465).

-We create [eval_config.yaml](./eval_config.yaml) to store all the arguments and hyperparamters, please read the comments inside this yaml for detailed explainations.
+We create [eval_config.yaml](./eval_config.yaml) to store all the arguments and hyperparamters.
+Remember to change the `tensor_parallel_size` to 2 or more to load the 70B models and change the `data_parallel_size` accordingly so that `tensor_parallel_size X data_parallel_size` is the number of GPUs.
+Please read the comments inside this yaml for detailed explainations on other parameters.
 Then we can run a [meta_eval.py](meta_eval.py) that reads the configuration from [eval_config.yaml](./eval_config.yaml), copies everything in the template folder to a working folder `work_dir`, makes modification to those templates accordingly, prepares dataset if needed, run specifid tasks and save the eval results to default `eval_results` folder.

 **NOTE**: The [meta_eval.py](meta_eval.py) will hardcode the seed to 42 as stated in our eval_config column.
 Please do not change this seed config.